French court: The Valois and the Renaissance

 The end of the Hundred Years' War, and the growing influence of the Italian Renaissance, led to profound changes in French court life.
 With the advent of cannon fire rendering the old fortresses obsolete, royal residences progressively tore down their walls, and architects inspired by Italian examples were able to incorporate elements of pleasure and comfort into their plans, turning châteaux into places of pleasure and entertainment.
 This was the case for the old Louvre Castle and Fontainebleau (transformed by François I and Henri II), but also in the Loire Valley for the former royal fortresses of Amboise and Blois (embellished from the reigns of Charles VIII and Louis XII), following which many of the region's noble castles were transformed.
 Galleries covered with paintings and Mannerist frescoes, salons with ceilings carved from rare woods and surrounded by tapestries, landscaped parks dotted with marble statues rivaling the antiques, were the setting for the splendors of the court.

 The French court became a place of intellectual reflection, an environment conducive to discovery and progress, and a magnet for artists.
 Artists were encouraged, welcomed and protected by the sovereigns.
 These included artists such as Leonardo da Vinci, Primaticcio and Benvenuto Cellini, writers like Ronsard, Du Bellay and Clément Marot, and humanists like Montaigne and Guillaume Budé.
 The Valois thus combined their role as great patrons of the arts with a royal dignity that was already a thousand years old.

 The role of women at the French court evolved significantly, leading to new forms of sociability.
 From the 1440s onwards, the practice of the king maintaining concubinage with favored mistresses became established tradition.
 Notable examples include Agnès Sorel for Charles VII, Anne de Pisseleu for François I, and Diane de Poitiers for Henri II.

 The king surrounded himself with cheerful, agreeable women from the lower and middle nobility, drawing their families and close friends into their ascension.
 The nobility, increasingly gathered around the king, indulged in new festivities and entertainments.

+The growing role of women in court life was however not merely a question of royal mistresses.
+It was also an issue of women playing a part in public representation, and a growing number of women being formally employed as ladies-in-waiting.